GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Live Dev Site - [View](http://www.georgelychock-career.com/pages/_sandbox/ms2/index.html)
 ### Use Case:
 A configurable user dashboard that displays and organizes key metrics and other data from native or third-party datastreams such as a project schedule or a to-do-list, or personal tools like a weather or email app.
 The third-party datastreams can come from a sister API of the dashboard app or some API from a vendor such as Smartsheet or OpenWeather.
 These datastreams are congifured as widget elements that can be added and removed from the main dashboard viewport.
 A widget library is visible as a menu giving the user the ablility to click various widgets on, and off, the main dashboard viewport.
-A limited number of widget view settings will be available from the widget window once the widget is added to the main dahsboard viewport.
+A limited number of dashboard settings will be available from a settings cog that will enhance the user experience.
 Activated widgets and viewport/widget settings should be persistent when a user returns to the app.

 #### Notes
 -   The primary focus of this project is to display JavaScript, jQuery, and API skills learned in the Interactive Frontend Development Module of the Salem State University / Code Institute Full Stack Software Developer Certificate Program.
 The website will have limited styling and content since functionality takes precedence under the time constraints.